Fox News Reporter Defends CNN From Trump

 — Jake Tapper (@jaketapper) July 13, 2018

 Back in 2009, Tapper challenged the Obama administration’s decision to not refer to Fox News as an actual news organization.
-At the time, then ABC News White House Correspondent, said, “It’s escaped none of our notice that the White House has decided in the last few weeks to declare one of our sister organizations ‘not a news organization’ and to tell the rest of us not to treat them like a news organization.
+At the time, then ABC News White House Correspondent said, “It’s escaped none of our notice that the White House has decided in the last few weeks to declare one of our sister organizations ‘not a news organization’ and to tell the rest of us not to treat them like a news organization.
 Can you explain why it’s appropriate for the White House to decide that a news organization is not one?”

 President Obama’s press secretary Robert Gibbs simply replied, “That’s our opinion.”